Jofosu/professor-student-advising-app/Doc/use-cases/manage-advisees.md

 1. System prints a list of advisees
 2. Adviser selects desired advisee profile
+3. System prints current student data including name, student ID, class year, and courses taken and enrolled in
-3. Adviser edits current information
+4. Adviser edits current information
-4. New or changed information stored in the system
+5. New or changed information stored in the system
-5. Reprints list of advisees (updated)
+6. Reprints list of advisees (updated)

 ####Extensions